Clinics

 Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS.
 Students may then be contacted for a telephone interview.

 * The credits consist of 3 clinical (fieldwork) credits for working 10 hours per week at the New York City Law Department or an agency counsel’s office, and 2 academic seminar credits per semester.
-This class is offered to JDs on a Credit/Fail basis for fieldwork, and is graded for the seminar.
+This class is graded for both the fieldwork and the seminar.
 The final project for the seminar may be used to satisfy Writing Option B upon request.